Henrietta Vinton Davis: 1921-1934: Expansion of executive leadership

-Death and burial
+Death

 On November 23, 1941, Davis died in Saint Elizabeth's Hospital, Washington, D.C., at the age of 81.
 She was originally buried in Columbian Harmony Cemetery in Washington, D.C.
 Her remains were transferred to National Harmony Memorial Park in Landover, Maryland, in 1959, after Columbian Harmony closed that year.

 Legacy

 In 2014, American feminist playwright Carolyn Gage paid tribute to Henrietta Vinton Davis, along with actresses and directors Eva Le Gallienne and Minnie Maddern Fiske, when she was awarded the first Lifetime Achievement Award given by Venus Theatre, founded by Deborah Randall in Laurel, Maryland.
 In her acceptance speech, Gage said about Davis:She was well aware that the classical canon was by and about white people and she embraced the work of contemporary Black playwrights attempting to write new epic plays.
 She produced and performed in plays about the successful slave rebellion in Haiti, and she co-wrote a musical called My Old Kentucky Home.
 Unlike other plantation shows, Henrietta’s play included the war, and the entire second act portrayed formerly enslaved people taking over the plantation of their former captors.
 Not surprisingly, her theatre company ended up broke and stranded in Denver.
 An opinion by some people is that, since Henrietta was so far ahead of her time, she has largely been written out of the history of Black theatre.